Avocado Egg Salad (Video)

-And when I sat down to write this post I had a little bowl of the leftover egg and avocado salad, which was still delicious after being in the fridge overnight, yaay!
+And I was happy to discover this was still delicious after being in the fridge overnight, yaay!
 (I don’t think it will keep well for much longer than one night though, but I bet you won’t have that much left over.)
 I do think it’s partly the combination of flavors in my dressing that made this such a wow for me, so if you try it I hope you will at least take a look at the recipe for my take on perfect egg salad and not just go on egg salad auto pilot!
 And I think you will like it!